-We stopped on the CDP of Mindbox.
-Prior to moving over to Mindbox, United Colors of Benetton did not have a loyalty program in place, as well as automated communications.
-All mailings were sent manually, and it was impossible to segment clients based on offline and online data.
-Thus, everything was done from scratch.
+We chose to go with Mindbox’s CDP.
+Prior to Mindbox, United Colors of Benetton did not have a loyalty program or automated communications in place.
+All messages were sent manually, and it was impossible to segment customers based on offline and online data.
+Everything was done from scratch.

-This is a spoiler section for those who only care about the end results.
 United Colors of Benetton has several business indicators: share of revenue from direct communications relative to total revenue using the last paid channel method and the added revenue relative to the control group.
-More on the metrics.
+Let’s go into more detail on what we achieved in these metrics.

-Share of direct communications revenue relative to total revenue from the last paid channel
+Share of revenue from direct communications relative to the total revenue from the last paid channel

-One of the key features of the CDP for United Colors of Benetton is direct communication via email and SMS.
+One of the most important CDP features for United Colors of Benetton are direct communications via email and SMS.
 Communication efficiency is measured as a share of the brand’s total revenue.
-For United Colors of Benetton, direct communications earn 20% of the total off and online revenue.
-Data from the Mindbox mailing list summary report, attribution is for the last paid channel.
+For United Colors of Benetton, direct communications generate 20% of the total offline and online revenue.
+Data was taken from Mindbox’s mailing list summary report, attribution is for the last paid channel.

-To reliably measure the benefits of a loyalty program, United Colors of Benetton uses Mindbox’s internal control group report.
-The report shows the difference in added revenue from direct communications regarding customers who do not receive direct communications.
+In order to reliably measure the benefits of the loyalty program, United Colors of Benetton uses Mindbox’s internal control group report.
+The report shows the difference in added revenue from direct communications relative to customers who do not receive direct communications.
 The control group was set up in March with the following conditions:

 - The control group contains 10% of the United Colors of Benetton audience.

-- The client has been in the control group for at least 3 months.
+- The customer has been in the control group for at least 3 months.

-The results regarding the online control group (online store) in the segment of the loyalty program participants, demonstrated several million rubles of added revenue with a confidence level of 95%.
-The share of direct communications revenue is ~ 32% of total online revenue.
+The results regarding the online control group (online store) in the segment of loyalty program members, demonstrated several hundred thousand dollars of added revenue with a confidence level of 95%.
+The share of revenue from direct communications is ~ 32% of total online revenue.

 The difference in revenue relative to the control group is provided by a higher average customer revenue (ARPU) and greater conversion per order.
-Please note that even where there is no statistically significant difference, newsletter recipients (main group) are conditionally better than those who do not receive newsletters (control group).
-The graphs below.
-As per the client’s request, absolute figures are not published.
+What’s important to note here is that even where there is no statistically significant difference, newsletter recipients (the main group) demonstrate better results than those who do not receive newsletters (control group), as shown on the graphs below.
+As per the client’s request, actual figures have not been published.